⌘+k ctrl+k

 BLOB BYTEA, BINARY, VARBINARY variable-length binary data

-BOOLEAN BOOL, LOGICAL logical boolean (true/false)
+BOOLEAN BOOL, LOGICAL logical Boolean (true/false)

 DATE calendar date (year, month day)